CommonGateway/PetStoreBundle/README.md

 ### Using this bundle

+To execute the following command you will need [Composer](https://getcomposer.org/download/).

 U can install this plugin by installing with command:
 `composer require common-gateway/pet-store-plugin:dev-main`
 in the directory where your composer.json lives.